Top 10 Must-Have UX/UI Design Tools for 2025: Enhance Your Workflow

 Hotjar is a popular web analytics and user feedback tool designed to help businesses understand and improve their website’s user experience.
 Founded in 2014, Hotjar provides a suite of features that allow website owners and marketers to gain insights into visitor behavior and gather feedback directly from users.

-The platform's key features include heatmaps, which visually represent where users click, move, and scroll on a webpage; session recordings, which capture individual user interactions for detailed analysis; and conversion funnels, which help identify where users drop off in the conversion process.
+The platform’s key features include heatmaps, which visually represent where users click, move, and scroll on a webpage; session recordings, which capture how users interact with your website, providing detailed insights into their behavior and engagement; and conversion funnels, which help identify where users drop off in the conversion process.
+Hotjar can also be integrated into project management workflows to enhance collaboration and organization among design teams.

 Hotjar offers various integration capabilities: